firefly-cpp/alpine-container-data-science/README.md

 niapy, deap, pyswarms, jupyter, etc.) NOTE: if you are installing a Python package using "apk" that is not pure CLI (Command Line Interface), you should prepend "py3-" before the name of the package,
 - excellent community.

+## Disclaimer

+This software is provided as-is, and there are no guarantees that it fits your purposes or that it is bug-free.
+Use it at your own risk!